List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a phone this old, as premiums often exceed repair costs or have high deductibles.
+2026Third-party insurance: not worth it for a phone this old unless extremely cheap and specific coverage.

 Pre-Purchase Inspection Checklist